SamuelTallet/SketchUp-Visual-History-Plugin/README.md

-# SketchUp-Visual-History-Plugin
+# Free visual history plugin for SketchUp

-Open-source Visual History extension for SketchUp 2017 or newer.
+Visually control your SketchUp history with thumbnails.
+Export your history to an animated GIF image (on Windows).